 Participating Institutions are credit institutions that were designated by the Minister, under Section 67 of the Act, as a Participating Institution.
-The Participating Institutions that have transferred loan assets to NAMA as at the reporting date are Allied Irish Banks p.l.c (incorporating EBS), and Bank of Ireland.
+The Participating Institutions that have transferred loan assets to NAMA as at the reporting date are Allied Irish Banks p.l.c (incorporating EBS) and Bank of Ireland.

 The Group issued senior and subordinated securities and transferred them to the Participating Institutions in return for loan assets.
-Transactions with Participating Institutions are disclosed in the financial statements primarily under Note 22, Debtor loans measured at FVTPL, Note 24, Loans and Receivables, Note 20, Amounts due to and from Participating Institutions and the related Income Statement notes.
-No loans were sold to participating institutions during 2017 or 2018.
+Transactions with Participating Institutions are disclosed in the financial statements primarily under Note 20, Debtor loans measured at FVTPL and the related Income Statement notes.
+No loans were sold to participating institutions during 2019 or 2018.

-The Group has operating accounts with Allied Irish Banks p.l.c that have a balance of €16m (2017: €26m) at the reporting date.
-The average closing daily balance throughout the year was €19m (2017: €22m).
+The Group has operating accounts with Allied Irish Banks p.l.c that have a balance of 17m (2018; 16m) at the reporting date.
+The average closing daily balance throughout the year was 14m (2018; 19m).